Reparameterization Invariant Model of a Supersymmetric System: BRST and Supervariable Approaches: Off-Shell Nilpotent Symmetries of the Target Space Variables and CF-Type Restriction: MBTSA

 \section{Off-Shell Nilpotent Symmetries of the Target Space Variables and CF-Type Restriction: MBTSA}

 In this section, we derive the off-shell nilpotent (anti-)BRST symmetry transformations for the target space variables $ (x_\mu,\,p_\mu,\,\psi_\mu,\,\psi_5)$ which are {\it scalars} w.r.t. the 1D space of the trajectory for the massive spinning relativistic particle that is embedded in the D-dimensional target space.
-For this purpose, we exploit the theoretical power and potential of MBTSA (see e.g. [26]).
-Towards this goal in mind, first of all, we {\it generalize} the 1D diffeomorphism transformation\footnote{Here $f (\tau)$ is any arbitrary function of the evolution parameter $\tau$ such that it is {\it finite} at $\tau = 0$ and vanishes off at $\tau = \pm \infty$.
-In other words, $f(\tau)$ is a {\it physically} well-defined function of $\tau$.} $\tau\,\longrightarrow \tau^{'} = f\,(\tau) \equiv \tau - \epsilon\,(\tau)$ [where $ \epsilon\,(\tau)$ is the infinitesimal transformation parameter corresponding to the 1D diffeomorphism (i.e. reparameterization) symmetry transformations] to its counterpart on the (1, 2)-dimensional supermanifold as
+For this purpose, we exploit the theoretical power and potential of MBTSA (see e.g. [22, 26]).
+In this context, first of all, we {\it promote} the 1D diffeomorphism transformation $\tau\,\longrightarrow \tau^{'} = f\,(\tau) \equiv \tau - \epsilon\,(\tau)$ [where $ \epsilon\,(\tau)$ is the infinitesimal transformation parameter corresponding to the 1D diffeomorphism (i.e. reparameterization) symmetry transformation] to its counterpart on the (1, 2)-dimensional supermanifold as